emotion-io/akeneo-coding-standard/README.md

 Clone this repository and run `composer install`.
 This will install ecs and grumphp.
 You might have to [bypass grumphp](https://github.com/phpro/grumphp/blob/master/doc/faq.md#how-can-i-bypass-grumphp), since it might not allow you to commit code if there are files that don't meet the standard.

 Create a pull request to `master` branch.
 The changes will be merged after they pass code review.

+If an issue should be closed once a pull request is merged, it can be done automatically using Github issue references.
+Add "Closes #{issue number}" to description.
+References should not appear in pull request title or any of its commits.